scavet64/NoiseBean/README.md

  - Creating a list of games and conducting a private election

 ## Release History
+* 1.3.2
+    * Updated to the latest lavaplayer
+    * Addressed an issue tracking games that implement rich presence
+    * Addressed an issue playing custom sounds
+    * Implemented other minor fixes and tweaks
 * 1.3.1
     * Implemented sorting for Game Play Times
 	* Addressing an issue regarding voting